moltin/js-sdk/README.md

 npm run build
 ```

+You can run `npm start` to watch for changes and build the dist files during development.

 You can learn more about the Rollup API and configuration [here](https://github.com/rollup/rollup/wiki).